marcuscaisey/WhatStats/README.md

 - Add support for chat logs exported from android devices
 - Add more statistics
 - Add more charts?
-- Fix some problems on mac OS (members list doesn't resize, progress dialog loading gauge doesn't move)
+- Fix some problems on mac OS
+ - members list doesn't resize
+ - progress dialog loading gauge doesn't move
+ - no highlighting in date selectors
+- Rewrite GUI in Qt?